Similar to the cantaloupe melon the MAG melon is very low in sodium, fat and cholesterol and is an excellent source of dietary fiber.

-The deep purple glossy leaves of Opal basil are egg-shaped and sparsely toothed along the edges.
-The hybrid basil variety has a stronger spicy, anise flavor than the common green sweet basil.
+The deep purple or burgundy, glossy leaves of Opal basil are egg-shaped and sparsely toothed along the edges.
+The color of the basil intensifies with maturity, although variegated green leaves are considered normal in Opal basil.
+The hybrid basil variety has a slightly stronger anise flavor than the common green sweet basil.
+Flavor forward is clove-like with mild ginger undertones and a potent aroma.
+Opal basil is considered savory when compared to the standard sweet basil and is used for it flavor as well as its color.

-Opal basil leaves make aromatic herbed vinegars or oils.
-Make a purple pesto or use the leaves as a garnish for salads or pizza.
-Opal basil can replace green varieties in caprese salads.
-This purple basil can be used fresh or dry; it can also be frozen for future use or used to infuse oil.
+Opal basil leaves make aromatic infused vinegars and oils.
+The dark color leaches into the infusing vinegar, leaving it a beautiful shade of burgundy.
+Make a purple pesto or use the leaves as a garnish for desserts, salads, pizza and pastas.
+Opal basil can replace green varieties in caprese salads and most other recipes calling for standard sweet basil.
+This purple basil can be used fresh or dry; it can also be frozen for future use.
 Opal basil can lend flavor and color to many culinary pairings, including Thai, Vietnamese, and Italian.

 Opal basil was first discovered in 1830 by George Bentham a British botanist.
 Since then, many varietals have been introduced.
 Purple basil crossbreeds rather easily with other basil cultivars which allows for a great number of varietal changes.
 The Dark Opal basil variety was developed at the University of Connecticut in 1950.
 Opal basil is grown both for ornamental and culinary uses; it grows best in the summer heat.